Chindesaurus: Holotype

 Although many specimens have been referred to Chindesaurus, only one specimen has enough material to remain within the genus with certainty.
 This specimen, holotype PEFO 10395, is a partial skeleton, found within Petrified Forest National Park in Apache County, Arizona.
 PEFO 10395 was discovered in 1984 by Bryan Small, who recovered the skeleton from a blue mudstone layer in the Chinle Formation's Upper Petrified Forest Member.
 Based on U-Pb dating of overlying and underlying units, the mudstone layer was deposited about 213 to 210 million years ago, during the Norian stage of the Triassic.

 PEFO 10395 mainly consists of vertebrae, limb bones, and hip fragments.
 Vertebrae include several partial cervical (neck) dorsal (back), and caudal (tail) vertebrae, along with two sacral (hip) vertebrae, a chevron, and rib fragments.
 Each of the three bones making up the hip (the ilium, pubis, and ischium) are represented by isolated fragments.
 Leg bones include a complete right femur, the upper part of the left femur, an incomplete right tibia, and a right astragalus bone of the ankle.
 A single serrated tooth has also been considered as part of the specimen, but this may be in error.

 When the holotype specimen was discovered, it was nicknamed "Gertie" (after Gertie the Dinosaur) and received much publicity.
-"Gertie" was subsequently airlifted by helicopter on June 6, 1985, and brought to the University of California Museum of Paleontology (UCMP) in Berkley, CA, where it was prepared over the next several years.
+"Gertie" was subsequently airlifted by helicopter on June 6, 1985, and brought to the University of California Museum of Paleontology (UCMP) in Berkeley, CA, where it was prepared over the next several years.
 The anniversary of the airlift and the media interest it generated for Petrified Forest National Park is celebrated at the park every year.
-"Gertie" was described and given a proper binomial name by R.A.
+It was also initially known as the "Chinde Point dinosaur", referring to an overlook close to the site where it was recovered.
+"Gertie" was described and given a binomial name by R.A.
 Long and P.A.
 Murry in 1995.
-It was also initially known as the "Chinde Point dinosaur", in reference to a geological landmark close to the site which it was recovered from.
-This reference was carried over to its generic name, derived from the Navajo word chindi (meaning "ghost" or "evil spirit") and the Greek word "sauros" (σαυρος) (meaning "lizard").
-Its name could therefore be translated as "ghost lizard" or "Lizard from Chinde Point".
-The specific name, bryansmalli, honors the discoverer, Bryan Small.
+The generic name combines Chinde Point with the Greek word "sauros" (σαυρος) (meaning "lizard").
+The specific name, bryansmalli, honors Bryan Small, who discovered the skeleton.

+Native American staff and consultants of the national park have long voiced disapproval over the name of Chinde Point.
+The area was named after the Navajo word chindi (a taboo concept referring to an unhealthy negative miasma left at a person's place of death).
+Several apocryphal explanations for the origin of the name are recorded by the U.S. Board on Geographic Names (BGN).
+A new name, Hózhó Point, was proposed in 2019 and formally adopted in September 2023, after approval by the Navajo, Hopi, Zuni, Tohono O'odham, and Pascua Yaqui.
+Two other overlooks in the park acquired Hopi and Zuni names (Tatàypi Point and Hamilili Point, respectively) after negotiations with the Hopi Tribe.
+Hózhó is a Navajo word which expresses positive concepts such as balance, harmony, and beauty.